Caedendi/D2RMM-Morty-Mercenaries/README.md

 ## Recommended Mods

-Visit [this GitHub page](https://github.com/Caedendi/D2RMM-Mod-Lists#todo) for the list of D2RMM mods that I use, you might like some of 'em!
+Visit [this GitHub page](https://github.com/Caedendi/D2RMM-Mod-List) for the list of D2RMM mods that I use, you might like some of 'em!

-A list of the other mods I have created can be found [there](https://github.com/Caedendi/D2RMM-Mod-Lists#todo) too, as well as directly on [my Nexus Mods page](https://www.nexusmods.com/diablo2resurrected/users/179695179?tab=user+files).
+A list of the other mods I created/ported can also be found there, as well as directly on [my Nexus Mods page](https://www.nexusmods.com/diablo2resurrected/users/179695179?tab=user+files).

 ## Credits